Israel-Herrera/Initial-Repo/README.md

 # Compiling tips
 <p class="_1qeIAgB0cPwnLhDF9XSiJM">So I've had my Steam Deck for a while now.
 There's a lot of guides floating around, but I decided to create just one guide containing all the information that I wish I knew before booting up my Deck for the first time.
-It ended up being a lot, but I've broken it down by category to hopefully make it a bit more usable and digestible.</p>
+It ended up being a lot, but I've broken it down by category to hopefully make it a bit more usable and digestible.</p><div class="_7T4UafM1PdBGycd5na9nF">Desktop Mode</div><div class="_1WODZhR-x-fbMu3MOL9cH1">- Running Installers</div>
 # Games and Software

 [Back to Home](/README.md#table-of-contents)